2025 Mississippi First-Time Homebuyer Programs and Loans

 Understanding Mississippi first-time homebuyer down payment assistance

-Mississippi offers three different types of down payment assistance explicitly set aside for first-time homebuyers.
-They include deferred second mortgages, forgivable second mortgages and MCCs.
+The Mississippi Home Corporation offers various types of assistance for first-time homebuyers, veterans and people buying homes in targeted areas.
+These assistance options include deferred second mortgages, forgivable second mortgages and MCCs.

 Deferred second mortgage

-You typically don’t have to make monthly payments with a deferred second mortgage.
+You typically don’t need to make monthly payments with a deferred second mortgage.
 Instead, the entire balance is due in one lump sum upon a certain event.
-With the MHC, triggering events include paying off the first mortgage, refinancing, selling the home or renting it out to a tenant.
+With the MHC, triggering events include paying off your first mortgage, refinancing, selling the home or moving out and renting the home to a tenant.

 Forgivable second mortgage

-A forgivable second mortgage is much like a deferred second mortgage, but the difference is that the loan doesn’t have to be repaid if you remain in the home for a set period of time.
-However, should you move, refinance or pay off your mortgage before that set period of time ends, the second mortgage is no longer forgivable.
+A forgivable second mortgage is similar to a deferred second mortgage, but you don’t have to repay it if you meet certain qualifications like remaining in the home or teaching in an eligible public school for a set period.
+However, if you move, refinance or pay off your mortgage before meeting the forgiveness criteria, the second mortgage is no longer forgivable.

 Grant